- WHAT WE DO

 SCORM is easy to apply to modules built-in authoring programs like Articulate Storyline and Adobe Captivate.
 You do not need high-level coding knowledge for it.
-The technology is widely used because it has been around a long time and is supported by LMSs.
+The technology is widely used because it has been around for a long time and is commonly known, and is supported by LMSs.

 xAPI opens up a world of possibilities and flexibility.
 For starters, xAPI is not bound to typical eLearning modules.
 You can embed it in websites, mobile apps, Serious Games, resource libraries, etc. Unlike SCORM modules, items with xAPI coding do not have to be hosted in a central LMS.
 They can exist anywhere!
 The only requirement is that the data must eventually be transferred to the LRS.

 This brings us to the next benefit, that xAPI can store data offline.
 A learner can complete a training exercise without an internet connection, such as while they’re flying on a plane.
 After they land and connect their device to the internet, the data will transfer to the LRS.